Noctua NH-D15S Review (Page 2 of 4)

 Normally, you will not need to replace the otherwise excellent NF-A15 on the Noctua NH-D15S but it still needs to be removed during installation.
 The NF-A15 is an improved version of the NF-P14.
 From what I can see on Noctua’s website, it looks like the NF-A15 is a combination of the NF-F12 PWM and NF-P12 PWM, where both has been reviewed here at APH Networks before.
 Generally speaking, you probably will not find a better home elsewhere in your computer, nor will you find a better fan in the market today for this purpose, so I highly recommend you to keep it on your heatsink -- until Noctua comes up with a NF-F15 or something, of course.

 The Noctua NH-D15S is a mega sized heatsink.
 Six continuous U-shaped heatpipes lead away from the CPU contact base in two opposing directions for twelve effective heatpipes.
 Those heatpipes then go through two independent radiators, one on each side, to dissipate the heat into the surrounding environment.
-Theoretically, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+Theoretically, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a linear but asymmetrical manner to evenly distribute the heat in the radiating fins, as the NH-D15S is really two reduced weight NH-U14S heatsinks stuck together.
 The Noctua NH-D15S does come at the cost of physical size; its height of 160mm and width at 150mm is pretty standard -- but its length is the one that makes it literally stand out.
 In standard configuration, with one fan mounted in the middle, it already comes in at 135mm depth.
 Add an extra fan to the front, and this figure jumps to 161mm.
 That said, with 1.2 square meters of surface area, combined Noctua's excellent NF-A15 PWM fan that is specifically designed for heatsinks with a high amount of static pressure, you are definitely going to get some serious cooling performance and low noise levels -- something we will investigate on the next page.

 There is a clearance room of about 6.5cm between the heatsink contact base and the bottom of the upper fin array.
 This is the area where the NH-D15S will extend over your RAM slots, and that is quite a bit of space.
 In fact, you can probably get some higher profile memory to slip under.
 However, if you choose to install an optional second NF-A15 PWM fan in front of the first radiator, it will completely override any clearance room provided in this area.
 In fact, you will need a wide case with lots of clearance room between the motherboard and the left side panel, like the Fractal Design Define R5.
 The NF-A15 will need to be mounted high on the heatsink, as it will interfere with any RAM regardless of profile.
 Unless you mount your NH-D15S in a non-standard orientation, this will definitely be an issue.